I2DSR/data-science-ipython-notebooks/README.md

  - **Big Data**: Big data refers to the analysis of large and complex datasets that traditional data processing applications are unable to handle.

- - **ata Visualization**: Data visualization is the graphical representation of data to help people understand the significance of data by placing it in a visual context.
+ - **Data Visualization**: Data visualization is the graphical representation of data to help people understand the significance of data by placing it in a visual context.

  - **Predictive Analytics**: Predictive analytics involves using statistical algorithms and machine learning techniques to identify the likelihood of future outcomes based on historical data.